RSE-Midlands/rse-midlands.github.io/content/docs/event-7th-april-2025.md

 ## Agenda

-Below is the agenda for the day.
+Below was the agenda for the day.

 Registration and refreshments were available from 09:00 and were an **optional** opportunity to catch up with colleagues before the day begins in earnest.
 Thank you for aiming to arrive in good time for the introductory talks at 10:00